gndrmnn/nodepool/doc/source/kubernetes.rst

             :type: int

             Only used by the
-            :value:`providers.[kubernetes].pools.labels.type.pod` label type;
+            :value:`providers.[kubernetes].pools.labels.type.pod`
-            specifies the number of cpu to request for the pod.
+            label type; specifies the number of cpu to request for the pod.
+If no limit is specified, this will also be used as the limit.

          .. attr:: memory
             :type: int

             Only used by the
-            :value:`providers.[kubernetes].pools.labels.type.pod` label type;
+            :value:`providers.[kubernetes].pools.labels.type.pod`
-            specifies the amount of memory in MiB to request for the pod.
+            label type; specifies the amount of memory in MiB to request for the pod.
+If no limit is specified, this will also be used as the limit.

          .. attr:: storage
             :type: int

             Only used by the
-            :value:`providers.[kubernetes].pools.labels.type.pod` label type;
+            :value:`providers.[kubernetes].pools.labels.type.pod`
-            specifies the amount of ephemeral-storage in MB to request for the pod.
+            label type; specifies the amount of ephemeral-storage in MB to request for the pod.
+If no limit is specified, this will also be used as the limit.

+         .. attr:: cpu-limit
+            :type: int

+            Only used by the
+            :value:`providers.[kubernetes].pools.labels.type.pod`
+            label type; specifies the cpu limit for the pod.

+         .. attr:: memory-limit
+            :type: int

+            Only used by the
+            :value:`providers.[kubernetes].pools.labels.type.pod`
+            label type; specifies the memory limit in MiB for the pod.

+         .. attr:: storage-limit
+            :type: int

+            Only used by the
+            :value:`providers.[kubernetes].pools.labels.type.pod`
+            label type; specifies the ephemeral-storage limit in MB for the pod.

          .. attr:: env
             :type: list